H.265/HEVC Video Steganalysis Based on CU Block Structure Gradients and IPM Mapping: The Proposed Steganalysis Model

-Since a Transformer lacks inherent awareness of spatial positional information, GradIPMFormer introduces learnable positional embeddings for each token to explicitly inject the spatial location of each patch in the original feature map.
-The positional embedding matrix is defined as:
+Since the Transformer encoder is permutation-invariant and lacks explicit spatial awareness, we introduce a learnable positional embedding sequence to encode the spatial layout of patches.
+Specifically, the positional embedding sequence is defined as: